 As I learn and develop more, so do my products.

-Contrary to many other entrepreneurs, I always prioritize current and past customers to potential ones.
+Contrary to many other entrepreneurs, I always prioritize current and past customers over potential ones.

 It’s not smart, in a way, but that’s what I do because, again, I’m not in the business of maximizing profits.

-My business is the reflection of my life and values, not the other way around.
+My business is a reflection of my life and values, not the other way around.

 I (relatively) often get emails from people who failed to pay, and I either fail to reply (sorry guys!) or do so very late:

 Most people prioritize the “funnel”, but as I don’t have sales as my #1 priority, I prioritize the current customers and users

 A values-based business will easily step on someone’s toes.